KopterBuzz/NOBlackBox/INSTALL.md

 Inside [Tacview Assets for NOBlackBox](https://github.com/KopterBuzz/NOBlackBoxTacviewAssets/archive/refs/heads/main.zip), there is a PowersHell Script called TacviewStableMapSwitcher.ps1

-This script file can help you switchin the active Custom Heightmap and Texture for Tacview Free/Stable releases.
+This script file can help you switching the active Custom Heightmap and Texture for Tacview Free/Stable releases.

 Open PowerShell and run the script to provide you usage instructions: